SIN - The Wages Of Sin Is Death.

 James 4: 7 says: Submit yourselves therefore to God.
 Resist the devil and he will flee from you.
 All those living for God will come under attack simply because we have made a conscious decision for change; those who haven’t aren’t yet on Satan’s radar.
 It’s in your heart where the change occurs and believe me, the more he will attack you once he knows you’ve made a decision for God – and Satan works twice as hard on us because he has the rest comfortably asleep.
+We will all suffer temptation of some sort and to some degree but don't think you are alone in this, it happens to each and every one of us and will continue while we are on this side of Heaven.
 1st Corinthians 10: 13 says: God is faithful and will not suffer you to be tempted above that ye are able; but will with the temptation also make a way of escape.
 It is simply a matter of becoming more aware when Satan has broken our ‘first line of defence’ and stamp on it immediately.
-This is the method that God has given us - to be able to recognise it and stamp on it quickly to escape it.
+This is the method that God has given us - to be able to recognise it and stamp on it quickly to escape it but if we haven't sufficiently fortified ourselves in spiritual truth, merely having the desire to be an overcomer will not be enough.
+It really does come down to what you value most.
 If we’re honest with ourselves, we all know the triggers that start things going, it’s then we have to walk away from whatever it is to avoid being caught in Satan’s snare.
-Whenever we allow ourselves to entertain any wrong thought or action, the longer we give in to it, (and don't we all at times) - the harder it becomes to escape it.
+Whenever we allow ourselves to entertain any wrong thought or action, the longer we give in to it, (and don't we all at times) - the harder it is to escape it.